arthurrgg8-lgtm/Lazzybiointel-v6.2-PRO/README.md

 text

-Then open: http://localhost:8501 in your browser.[web:69]
+Then open: http://localhost:8501 in your browser.

 **UI workflow:**